-- The annual review of the PIHP's QAPIP. - The annual review/status of the PIHP's annual QI Plan. - Provide assistance and support to each member as needed regarding local QM functions. - Determine, establish and monitor the outcomes of the required PIHP Performance Improvement Projects. - Establish, as needed, other performance improvement projects that have network-wide impact. - Assure quality improvement principles and techniques are used to improve critical processes and outcomes. - Identify and coordinate LRE member / staff educational needs in continuous quality improvement. - Promote and expand outcome information on persons served and ensure that it is collected, analyzed, used for improvement and shared with relevant stakeholders. - Promote the use of stakeholder input in decision making across the region. - Assess PIHP processes and systems, and identify process and teams that can be standardized, reduced in variation, simplified, streamlined and/or improved. - Provide guidance to the PIHP on community needs and beneficiary feedback survey assessment activities and promote system change based on data/information collected. - Assist in the preparation and coordination of external reviews of the member agencies (i.e., MDHHS Site Review, External Quality Review) and facilitate corrective action and follow-up where indicated. - Work closely with other PIHP ROATS and Workgroups to analyze aggregated performance data. - Develop polices, standards and related legal, regulatory and accreditation requirements pertaining to quality management. - Identify trends and key indicators related to persons served and specialty benefit behavioral health care services.

-- Review ongoing reports from Beacon Health Options quality improvement activities, advising on standards and requirements, as defined in the PIHP's QAPIP. - Monitor organizational progress in meeting the quality management program goals and objectives, and evaluate the overall effectiveness of the PIHP's QAPIP on an annual basis. - Review processes and tools for monitoring the provider network system as needed. - Recommend quality initiative when performance does not meet established quality standards or other requirements (e.g. MMBPIS Workgroup).
+- Annual review of the PIHP's QAPIP prior to approval by the LRE Board. - The mid-year and year-end review/status of the PIHP's annual QI Plan. - Provide assistance and support to each member as needed regarding local QM functions. - Identify and monitor the outcomes of the required PIHP Performance Improvement Projects.
+Establish, as needed, other performance improvement projects that have network-wide impact. - Assure quality improvement principles and techniques are used to improve critical processes and outcomes. - Identify and coordinate LRE member / staff educational needs in continuous quality improvement. - Promote and expand outcome information on persons served and ensure that it is collected, analyzed, used for improvement and shared with relevant stakeholders. - Promote the use of stakeholder input in decision making across the region. - Assess PIHP processes and systems, and identify process and teams that can be standardized, reduced in variation, simplified, streamlined and/or improved. - Provide guidance to the PIHP on community needs and beneficiary feedback survey assessment activities and promote system change based on data/information collected. - Work closely with other PIHP Teams such as the Customer Services and Utilization Management Teams as well as the Provider Network and Corporate Compliance Committees to analyze aggregate performance data. - Provide input on polices, standards and related legal, regulatory and accreditation requirements pertaining to quality management. - Identifying trends key indicators related to persons-served and specialty benefit behavioral health care services. - Review ongoing reports from the LRE's quality improvement activities, advising on standards and requirements, as defined in the PIHP's QAPIP. - Monitor organizational progress in meeting the quality management program goals and objectives, and evaluates the overall effectiveness of the PIHP's QAPIP on an annual basis. - Provide input on processes and tools for monitoring the provider network system on an annual basis. - Recommend quality initiative when performance does not meet established quality standards or other requirements.